 With seed funding from the Program in Latin American Studies, the Princeton School of Public and International Affairs, and the Class of 1969 Community Service Fund, PiLA placed two Class of 2003 graduates in year-long fellowships.
 In 2008–09, PiLA opened applications to graduates of all North American colleges and universities.

 PiLA is an independent 501(c)(3) tax-deductible nonprofit organization affiliated with Princeton University.
-PiLA raises all of its own operating funds.
+PiLA maintains an office on the Princeton University campus but raises all of its own operating funds.